 - Run the following command to open the profile configuration file.

-- Press i to enter the editing mode, and append the following at the end of the file.
+- Press i to enter the edit mode, and append the following at the end of the file.

 - Press Esc and enter :wq to save and close the file.